Promoting your release – give your release the best chances!

 4. Create a teaser

-If you’re good with video material, you can create a teaser that includes a snippet of the song in a short video clip.
+If you’re good at working with video material, you can create a teaser that includes a snippet of the song in a short video clip.
 You can also use ready-made videos for free from Pexels.
 Share the video on platforms like Instagram, Facebook, and YouTube to build anticipation for the release.

 5. Share your music everywhere